 Before I get into mini bike gears, it’s essential to understand what a mini bike is.
 A mini bike is a motorcycle with a small engine displacement, usually under 50cc.

 Typically mini bikes have a four-stroke, horizontal engine.
-This design is different from most full-size motorcycles with a vertical engine.
+This design is different from most full-size motorcycles with vertical engines.

 The horizontal engine gives mini bikes a lower center of gravity, making them easier to ride and handle.